 - A rehabilitation facility

 Planning for you to leave the hospital starts as soon as you arrive.
 Wherever you go next, as with any change, it may take time to adjust.
 It's important to make sure you and your family are ready for the change.

 What if I don't feel ready to leave?

 Talk to your health care team about your concerns; it’s okay to ask.
 You health care team can help you plan and address any concerns you have.
 There are resources to support you when you leave the hospital.

 Once you’re better and don’t need a high level of medical care and attention, hospital care is no longer required.
-Leaving the hospital ensures you’re able to maintain your strength and independence.
+Leaving the hospital helps make sure you can maintain your strength and independence.

 Your health care team will make sure you know in advance what day you’ll be discharged.
 This will help you plan ahead so someone can pick you up at the arranged time.
-Once it’s determined you no longer require hospital level care we’re unable to delay your discharge day or time.
+Once it's decided that you don't need hospital care any more, we can't delay your discharge day or time.